aqli-epic/epi.meta.analysis/README.md

     information.
 The idea behind the master dataset is to record any additional details (whether additional facts about the paper, or details on other pollutants studied in the paper) that will not be a part of the main data analysis exercise.
+Master dataset will also list additional papers that do not fit into the inclusion criteria.

 -   The analysis dataset excludes the following types of papers: meta-analysis, unpublished papers, papers studying the effects of